spmurrayzzz/SERA/README.md

-Note: This codebase is **_in progress_**.
-Expect many helpful updates in the next few days as we improve the codebase and clean up the pipeline!
+Note: This codebase is being actively worked on, so expect many helpful updates in the next few days as we improve the codebase and clean up the pipeline!

 Use SERA models directly in Claude Code: https://github.com/allenai/sera-cli.